Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 D. Live-in Caregivers

-The DDD does not require EVV from Live-in Caregivers for Personal Care Services (PSWs) if the PSW and Employer have requested and been approved for the live-in caregiver exemption.
+The DDD does not require EVV from Live-in Caregivers for Personal Care Services (PSWs) if the PSW and Employer have requested and have been approved for the live-in caregiver exemption.

 Live-in Caregiver Definition